South West Exeter - Planning Applications

 South West Exeter is a complex site.
 It is located within both Exeter and Teignbridge local authority areas.
 It is also split by a main road, the A379, and is close to the Exe Estuary, which has environmental protection given its importance.
 This means that South West Exeter requires a lot of infrastructure to enable the development to come forward.
 Whilst this is achievable, it is expensive for the development before houses are built.
 As such, funding is needed to unlock the site.

 The Housing Infrastructure Fund is £5.5 billion of funding from government with the aim of unlocking housing sites.
 Local authorities were able to bid for funding and had to consider schemes that would meet the requirements of the fund.
-The funding is provided as grant to the county council but allows the county council to reclaim the cost of providing the infrastructure from developers as the housing is built.
+The funding is provided as a grant to the county council but allows the county council to reclaim the cost of providing the infrastructure from developers as the housing is built.
 Once funding is recovered, the county council can use it to support further development sites.
 Decisions on how the recovered funding is spent are expected to be made in the future, once the funding is recovered.

 Devon County Council initially made an Expression of Interest to the Housing Infrastructure Fund in September 2017 to unlock development at South West Exeter, which was approved in March 2018.
 Following this, a full bid for £55.1 million was made in September 2018.
 This was approved in February 2019.